 Good study habits require you to be fresh and sharp.
 A good night’s sleep is far more effective than a night cramming for a test could ever be.

 Take Breaks and Create Rewards for Yourself

 Pavlov wasn’t wrong!
 Behavior training works.
-Treat yourself as a subject, reward yourself when you have accomplished you daily plan and routine.
+Treat yourself as a subject, reward yourself when you have accomplished your daily plan and routine.
 Many people view studying as a chore or task, it’s human nature to avoid it so re-frame the experience, hypnosis can easily help with this.

 Rewards start by chunking study time into manageable components.
 Studying for 4 hours at a time with no breaks is not realistic or fun for most people.
-Studying for 1 hour, and then taking a 5 minute break and grabbing a snack is usually more sustainable and enjoyable.
+Studying for 1 hour, and then taking a 5-minute break and grabbing a snack is usually more sustainable and enjoyable.
 Divide study time into chunks that make sense and work for you.
 If you have to digest a whole textbook chapter, find sections in the chapter and commit to reading and taking notes on one section at a time.
-Maybe you only do one section in a sitting, maybe you do two.
+Maybe you only do one section in a sitting, maybe you do too.
 Find the limits that seem to work for you.

 Good Study Habit 9

 Know What the Expectations are for the Class.